"False"

 Secondary sources

-To cite a source from a secondary source is generally to be avoided since you are expected to have read the works you cite.
-If a primary source (original source) is unavailable, you may use secondary sources.
+Citing a source from a secondary source is generally to be avoided since you are expected to have read the works you cite.
+However, if a primary source (original source) is unavailable, you may use secondary sources.
 Only information about the secondary source should be included in the reference list.

 Example

-If you are writing about Bob Smith's book "Democracy" (published in 1981), where he on page 72 cites Tom Small's book "Civil Rights" published in 1832, you should only include Smith’s book in the reference list:
+If you are writing about Bob Smith's book "Democracy" (published in 1981), where he cites Tom Small's book "Civil Rights", published in 1832, on page 72, you should only include Smith’s book in the reference list:

 Learn more